 Acclimation, however, is my middle name.
 Soon I am so at home on the road that it’s normal to have cavity inducing mint tea for breakfast in Marrakech, and the richest Belgian chocolate for dinner in Brussels.
 From cursing that 15kg bag is too much crossing Jordan to complaining of having nothing to wear in London in a matter of days.
 When I met my other friends in Europe, I no longer have sense of days and date.

-The day to day are so strikingly different that I could be sitting for hours looking at hundred flights trying to make it in time to the carnaval in Salvador de Bahia or chasing after a sign that says “meteor crater” in Steinheim.
-I could be drinking different local beers every night in different towns for a whole week or dancing at different salsa clubs every night the whole week.
-I could be lounging at posh Ibiza hotels with character or couchsurfing in a bedouin cave in the middle of nowhere, floating in the dead sea or swimming in aligator infested river.
-I could be going into savasana to the fiery sunset of Mancora or catching the glorious sunrise in the desert of Sahara on a camel.
+The day to day were so strikingly different that I could be sitting for hours looking at hundred flights trying to make it in time to the carnival in Salvador de Bahia or chasing after a sign that says “meteor crater” in Steinheim.
+I would be drinking different local beers every night in different towns for a whole week or dancing at different salsa clubs every night the whole week.
+I could be lounging at posh Ibiza clubs with character or couchsurfing in a bedouin cave in the middle of Petra, floating in the dead sea in Israel or swimming in alligator infested river in Brazil.
+I could be going into savasana to the fiery sunset of Mancora or catching the glorious sunrise in the Sahara desert aboard a camel.

 Never ever before in my life that I only have to care about what I want in every single thing that I do.
 For the first time in my life, I don’t have to worry about classes to miss, work to answer for, or what to tell my mother.
 I can take off in a moment’s notice without the care in the world.
-I can take my time to leap off a bridge bungee jumping or decide at a flip of a switch to spend 5 months budget on a week diving spree.
-I have gotten off a bus because my seat mate told me there’s an amazing church in this tiny town.
+I can take my time to leap off a bridge bungee jumping or decide at a flip of a switch to spend 5 months budget on a week diving spree to the amazing Galapagos.
+I have gotten off a bus because my seat mate told me there’s an amazing church in this tiny town of Loja, Colombia.
 I jumped.
 I dived.
 I climbed.
 I biked.
 I hiked.
 I danced.
 I got drunk.
 I got high.
 I ate guinea pig (eww!)
 And yet sometimes, the most productive thing I did the whole week is to send home a postcard.
 And it’s fine because it’s my trip.

 The freedom is exhilarating.
 I am made for this.
 Sometimes I get breathless.
 Not because of the thin air at 5,000 meters above sea level, but with the realization that I was living my grandest dream.